 3. Ask for Feedback

-A big reason intranet sites go stale is that when they were first launched, they weren’t necessarily built with the end user in mind.
-Often, upper management gets so excited about the intranet and including all these features they like, they lose sight of what the intranet was for in the first place; the end user.
+A big reason intranet sites go stale is that when they were first launched, they weren’t necessarily built with the end-user in mind.
+Often, upper management gets so excited about the intranet and including all these features they like, that they lose sight of what the intranet was for in the first place; the end-user.
 That can cause employees to lose interest in your intranet FAST.

 When relaunching your intranet site, avoid it going stale again by asking employees for feedback along the way.
-What do your end users most want to see on the intranet?
+What do your end-users most want to see on the intranet?
 What did they like about your old intranet, what didn’t they like?
 What are their primary needs (i.e. Document Management, communication tools, Online Forms)?
-Including the elements that are most important to them will ensure your intranet is highly used, and users remain interested in it.
+Including the most important elements will ensure your intranet is highly used, and users remain interested in it.

 4. Get Employees Excited